Anujpatel04/Anuj-AI-ML-Lab/Single_AI_Agents/Journalist_Agent/README.md

 ## 🗞️ AI Journalist Agent
-This Streamlit app is an AI-powered journalist agent that generates high-quality articles using OpenAI GPT-4o.
+This Streamlit app is an AI-powered journalist agent that generates high-quality articles using DeepSeek API.
 It automates the process of researching, writing, and editing articles, allowing you to create compelling content on any topic with ease.

 ### Features
 - Searches the web for relevant information on a given topic